AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 The use cases for the AEM GraphQL API can depend on the type of AEM as a Cloud Service environment:

 * Publish environment; used to:
-  * Query data for JS application (standard use-case)
+  * Query content for JS application (standard use-case)

 * Author environment; used to:
-  * Query data for "content management purposes":
+  * Query content for "content management purposes":
     * GraphQL in AEM as a Cloud Service is currently a read-only API.
     * The REST API can be used for CR(u)D operations.